Skip to main content

 Our Mission Statement

-“To conduct hypothesis-driven experimental, clinical, health services and translational research in Parkinson’s disease to understand its mechanisms and lead to advances in patient care.”
+“To conduct hypothesis-driven experimental, clinical, psychosocial, health services and translational research in Parkinson’s disease to better understand how to advance patient care, quality of life and wellbeing.”

 Parkinson's Disease Research Cluster (PDRC)